Primary T-Cell Immunodeficiency: Signs, Types, and Care

 Newborn Screening

-An abnormal TREC result may mean the baby has a T-cell deficiency, and more testing is needed.
+An abnormal TREC result means that more testing is needed.
 Between 40 percent and 50 percent of babies with an abnormal TREC result are found to have a T-cell deficiency.
-Some other medical conditions that can cause T-cell deficiency include:
+Other conditions and factors that can cause T-cell deficiency include:

 • Birth defects affecting the heart or digestive tract